nvms/wingman/README.md

     html: "Use modern HTML syntax.",
     csharp: "Use modern C# syntax.",
   },
-  contextType: ContextType.Selection,
   category: "Default",
   provider: "openai",
 };
 ```

 When you create your own command, you can override any of these properties.
-The only required properties are `command`, `label`, `userMessageTemplate`, and `contextType`.
+The only required properties are `command`, `label`, and `userMessageTemplate`.

 ## Command properties